How to Help Your Child Graduate College Debt-Free: 16 Ways to Avoid Student Loan Debt

 5. Fill out the FAFSA® ASAP

 The very first thing on your and your child’s college process to-do list should be to complete the Free Application for Federal Student Aid (FAFSA®).
 This form automatically enters your child for federal government financial aid, work-study programs, and grants.
 Most aid is given based on financial need, like the Pell Grant, but some is awarded on a first-come, first-served basis.
-The FAFSA® becomes available each year on October 1st.
+The FAFSA® becomes available this year in December 2023.
 Complete it as soon as you can to access as much aid as possible.

 6. Look for a school that provides great financial aid